NOTICE OF PRIVACY PRACTICES FOR PROTECTED HEALTH INFORMATION

 We may disclose medical information about you to authorized federal officials so they can provide protection to the President of the United States, certain other federal officials or foreign heads of state.

-We may use medical information about you to make medical suitability determinations and may disclose the results to officials in the United States Department of State for purposes of a required security clearance or service abroad.
+We may use medical information about you to make medical suitability determinations and may disclose the results to officials in the United State Department of State for purpose of a required security clearance or service abroad.

 Inmates/Persons in Custody